 How to read and use the on-balance volume trading indicator

-It is a leading indicator used to predict price movements based on the volume levels of an asset
+OBV is a leading indicator for predicting price movements based on volume levels of assets

 The on-balance volume (OBV) indicator is a leading technical analysis indicator.
 It was introduced in 1963 by Joe Granville in the book Granville’s New Key to Stock Market Profits.